This unexpected little restaurant in Cornwall is worth the detour

-The Rocket Shop, Cornwall: A brilliant, unexpected little spot that’s totally worth the detour
+The Rocket Store, Cornwall: A brilliant, unexpected little spot that’s totally worth the detour

 You’d be hard pressed to find better food in Boscastle, says Ed Cumming